Assessment of Spatio-Temporal Predictors in the Presence of Missing and Heterogeneous Data

-As the number of nodes and time steps in the data increases, scores \eqref{eq:c-phi} and \eqref{eq:c-omega} become less effective in discovering correlation existing in localized regions of the space-time; this is a consequence of $c_{\lambda}(\phi)$ and $c_{\lambda}(\omega)$ being averages across all time steps and all nodes, respectively.
-To address this limit, we present a strategy to identify local correlation patterns across time and space altogether.
+As the number of nodes and time steps increases, scores \eqref{eq:c-phi} and \eqref{eq:c-omega} become less effective in discovering correlations existing in confined regions of the space-time.
+This limitation arises because $c_{\lambda}(\phi)$ and $c_{\lambda}(\omega)$ are averages across all nodes and all time steps, respectively.
+To address this limitation, we present a strategy for identifying local correlation patterns jointly across time and space.